 After a steady change in management, a new bookkeeper was hired to oversee the finances of the popular brewery.
 Unfortunately, after three years at the company, the bookkeeper falsified tax documents, misrepresenting tax amounts for the sales of alcohol in hopes of pocketing money that would otherwise be used for tax compensation.

 After a lengthy audit, the state of California placed a claim against the brewery’s Alcohol Tax Bond, which compensated the thousands of dollars that were owed to the State of California.

-Golden Ale Brewery was held liable to meet all financial compliances set fourth by the binding contract between themselves and the bond issuer.
+Golden Ale Brewery was held liable to meet all financial compliances set forth by the binding contract between themselves and the bond issuer.

-With over 25 years in the bonding and insurance industries, Surety Bond Authority has the resources you need for a quick turn around on the bonds you need.
-Contact our experienced team today: 800-333-7800
+With over 25 years in the bonding and insurance industries, we have the resources you need for a quick turn around on the bonds you need.
+Contact our experienced team today: 800-333-7800.